 Each insertion or deletion has been counted as a single disparity not taking into account the length.
 Both parents' alleles have been considered.
 As an example, for a polymorphic site containing alleles $A_1$ and $A_2$ , we counted as two differences between persons homozygous with $A_1$ and homozygous with $A_2$ and as a single difference between a heterozygous person and a homozygous one.
-For a population of size N, all possible pairs ( $N^2/2$ ) have been computationally processed for their intra-population genomic differences.
+For a population of size N, all possible pairs ( $N^2/2$ ) have been computationally processed for their intrapopulation genomic differences.

-Supplementary Table S1 shows a summary of the samples the 1000 Genomes Project has sequenced and been used in this project.
-Our analysis included the entire set of human autosomes while X and Y-chromosomes have been omitted to allow a proper comparison between males and females.
+Supplementary table S1, Supplementary Material online, shows a summary of the samples the 1000 Genomes Project has sequenced and been used in this project.
+Our analysis included the entire set of human autosomes, whereas Xand Y-chromosomes have been omitted to allow a proper comparison between males and females.